Written by Michael Alarcon for J3 magazine in 2018. J3 is a boutique design magazine, distributed to outlets in the fashion and arts industry.

 I genuinely felt bad for him in those last few days.
 I even felt bad for him when our paychecks started bouncing and all he could do was tell us to wait a few more days and try to deposit them again.
-That disclaimer spawned a ritual: a co-worker and I made biweekly “coffee runs,” which were actually trips to Synge's bank to cash our checks right after we received them.
+That disclaimer spawned a ritual: Rebecca and I made biweekly “coffee runs,” which were actually trips to Synge's bank to cash our checks right after we received them.

 On one such coffee run, I received a warning from the universe.